nth-chile/next-js-starter-avi/etc/notes.md

 -how to make enabling / disabling ui state change
 -how to make individual inputs into a component so i can build this rapidly (eg. landingpageform) -how to include <!-- --> in tsx files?
+-how to get toggle-icon component working
+-how to wire up pagination
+* why does page seem to fire off multiple times?

 TODO
 ================